yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 "My boyfriend has been terrible."

-I can't recall what he said word by word, but that's how he summarized himself in the past week, as we were walking to Prof Gully's office hour together on Richmond road.
+I can't recall what he said verbatim, but that's how he summarized himself after staying at my place for a week, as we were walking to Prof Gully's office hour together on Richmond road.

 I mean, he's not wrong...
 He was in a terrible state of mind.
-I am concerned, but there's not much I can do besides what I have done.
+I was concerned, but there was not much I could do besides what I have done.
 I don't treat it as a responsibility.
 I think it's more of what would happen if I live with anyone who's struggling.

 Rationally, I don't like it either.
 I enjoy cooking but not cleaning, taking care of people but usually from a distance.
-I won't mind figuring out a solution, but I don't even know what the problem is.
-And then I realize my boyfriend does have a lot of insecurities (and trust issues, which is as expected), and so explaining to him why exactly I keep doing what I was doing was hard.
+I won't mind figuring out a solution, but I don't even know what the problem was.
+And then I realized that my boyfriend does have a lot of insecurities (and trust issues, which is as expected), and so explaining to him why exactly I keep doing what I was doing was hard.
 In its form, it reminds both of us of what a traditioanl housewife would do, which is not great.
+However, I also thought that he was not quite functioning, and so it would be easier if I finished certain chores before he went ahead and stress about them.

-I constantly oscillated between "I need to take time off" and "I really want to stay with him".
+My brain wandered between "I need to take time off" and "I really want to stay with him".
 The good news is according to my textbook, my relationship with my mom could be categorized as secure attachment, and so there's way less drama than there could be had I become as insecure.
 My only constant concern is more related to imposter syndrome--what if I can't keep my rationality and screw up?

 According to my boyfriend, I seem to be overly reasonable to the point that's unreal.
 OOF